spikelynch/annales/output/annales.md

 ###8.KO.I

-Repelete with the nonfitry of the throne, Forsea retreated to her fortress in Colvency.
+Replete with the nonfitry of the throne, Forsea retreated to her fortress in Colvency.